-- Take lots of notes and screenshots.
+- Take lots of notes and screenshots or screen recordings.
 Something not working?
-Record all the steps you took to get to the bug, and show us what is happening with a screenshot.
-Our team likes Skitch and Gyazo, but use whatever you're comfortable with.
+Record all the steps you took to get to the bug, and show us what is happening with a screenshot or a screen recording.
+Our team likes Skitch and Gyazo for screenshots, and Loom for screen recordings, but use whatever you're comfortable with.

 - Don't test on your most popular content.
 We understand why you'd want to try something new on your most popular content, but we'd actually recommend testing on something that your readers don't frequent — just in case.